NREL/resstock/docs/source/workflow_inputs.rst

   =============================  ========  =======  ===========  ========  =========  ============================
-  ``SetpointTempHeatingSeason``  double    F                     Yes                  Heating setpoint temperature ``SetpointTempCoolingSeason``  double    F                     Yes                  Cooling setpoint temperature
+  ``SetpointTempHeatingSeason``  double    F                     Yes                  Heating setpoint temperature ``SetpointTempCoolingSeason``  double    F                     Yes                  Cooling setpoint temperature ``HeatingSeason``              element                         No                   Heating season
+  ``CoolingSeason``              element                         No                   Cooling season
   =============================  ========  =======  ===========  ========  =========  ============================

+If heating and cooling seasons are not provided, they both default to year-round.

 If there is a heating temperature setback, additional information is entered in ``HVACControl``.